 Static Discovery: This mechanisms uses the Simple Participant Discovery Protocol (SPDP) for the PDP phase (as specified by the RTPS standard), but allows for skipping the Simple Endpoint Discovery Protocol (SEDP) phase when all the DataWriters’ and DataReaders’ IPs and ports, data types, and Topics are known beforehand.

-Discovery Server: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, act as a hub for discovery meta traffic.
+Discovery Server: This discovery mechanism uses a centralized discovery architecture, where a DomainParticipant, referred as Server, acts as a hub for meta traffic discovery.

 Manual Discovery: This mechanism is only compatible with the RTPS layer.
 It disables the PDP, letting the user to manually match and unmatch

 RTPSWritersusing whatever external meta-information channel of its choice.
 Therefore, the user must access the RTPSParticipant implemented by the DomainParticipant and directly match the RTPS Entities.

 The following sections list and describe the settings available for each of the previously defined discovery mechanisms, as well as how to define the DomainParticipantListener discovery callbacks.

 - 5.3.4.
 Discovery Server Settings

 - 188.8.131.52.
 The GuidPrefix as the server unique identifier

 - 184.108.40.206.
 The server locator list

 - 220.127.116.11.
 Fine tuning discovery server handshake